 - 1. Apply to Alvin Community College and fulfill the admission requirements of the college. - 2.
 Apply to the ADN Program during an application period and meet admission and program requirements for that program. - 3.
 Hold a license to practice vocational nursing in the State of Texas by the nursing application deadline, or be scheduled to graduate from the ACC/VN program. - 4.
-Have recent work experience, preferably in an acute care setting, as a licensed vocational nurse, or:

-- a. scheduled to graduate from the ACC/VN program. - b. graduated within one year from a state approved vocational nursing program. - 5.
+Have recent work experience, preferably in an acute care setting, as a licensed vocational nurse, or: - a. scheduled to graduate from the ACC/VN program. - b. graduated within one year from a state approved vocational nursing program. - 5.
 Complete prerequisite courses before the start of the nursing program. - 6.
 Have a cumulative GPA of 3.0 or better in nursing and nursing curriculum courses.

 Selection for Admission: Admission to the LVN-to-ADN program is competitive.
 After the application deadline, applicants are ranked primarily according to the number of completed courses in the ADN curriculum, the GPA of those courses, and HESI A2 test scores.
-Priority admission is given to applicants who: 1) achieved high standardized test scores (HESI A2); 2) earned a high grade point average in the ADN curriculum academic coursework: 3) complete ADN curriculum courses without repeating or withdrawing from courses in the last five years from the application deadline: 4) complete ADN curriculum courses at ACC; 5) hold a Bachelor's or higher degree from an accredited college or university; and 6) reside in the ACC tax district.
+Priority admission is given to applicants who: 1) achieved high standardized test scores (HESI A2); 2) earned a high grade point average in the ADN curriculum academic coursework; 3) complete ADN curriculum courses without repeating or withdrawing from courses in the last five years from the application deadline; 4) complete ADN curriculum courses at ACC; 5) hold a Bachelor's or higher degree from an accredited college or university; and 6) reside in the ACC tax district.

 Course Number Course Title Credits

 Prerequisites

-△ † BIOL 2401 Anatomy & Physiology I 4
+Δ † BIOL 2401 Anatomy & Physiology I 4

-△ † BIOL 2402 Anatomy & Physiology II 4
+△ + BIOL 2402 Anatomy & Physiology II 4

-[∆] BIOL 2420 Microbiology for Non-Science Majors 4 3 3
+$^{\Delta}$ BIOL 2420 $^{\Delta}$ + ENGL 1301 Microbiology for Non-Science Majors 4

-Δ + ENGL 1301 Δ + PSYC 2301 Composition I ა ე
+Δ + PSYC 2301 Composition I General Psychology ა 3

-General Psychology ى 0

-$^{\Delta}$ PSYC 2314 Lifespan Growth & Development 3
+Δ PSYC 2314 Lifespan Growth & Development 3

+1 310 2314 Lifespan Growth & Development 4 4 3 3 3 21

-21
+First Semester 21

-First Semester D (' 1N ' 01'' (A (1' 1' 01 1 1 0

 RNSG 1240 Professional Nursing Skills for Articulating Students 2

 RNSG 1262 Clinical I - RN Transition 2

 RNSG 1327 Transition to Professional Nursing 2 3 7

 7

-Credit for Prior Learning RNSG 1219, RNSG 1523, RNSG 2504 12
+Credit for Prior Learning RNSG 1219, RNSG 1523, RNSG 2504 12 12

-12 12
+0 10 1 12

-Second Semester
+Second Semester •

-† Creative Arts or Select from Creative Arts Core Curriculum or 3

-Language, Philosophy & Culture Select from Language, Philosophy & Culture Core Curriculum
+Creative Arts or Language, Philosophy & Culture Select from Creative Arts Core Curriculum or Select from Language, Philosophy & Culture Core Curriculum 3

-RNŠG 2514 Integrated Care of the Patient with Complex Health Care Needs 5
+RNSG 2514 Integrated Care of the Patient with Complex Health Care Needs 5

 RNSG 2462 Clinical III RN 5 4 12

-12
+- 12

-Third Semester

-RNSG 2463 Clinical IV RN 4
+Third Semester RNSG 2463 Clinical IV RN 4

 RNSG 2435 Integrated Patient Care Management 4

 8

-Total Cradita Descriped for A.A.C.
-Normalizar Total nellien. •

-iotal Credits Required for A.A.S.
-Nursing Tra Insition 60
+Total Credits Required for A.A.S.
+Nursing Tra nsition 60

-- + Denotes core requirement.
-Speak with Department Chair or Academic Advisor for proper course selection. - May be taken prior to admission to the ADN program. - Capstone Course - △ Field of Study cirriculum course
++ Denotes core requirement.
+Speak with Department Chair or Academic Advisor for proper course selection.

+- May be taken prior to admission to the ADN program.

+- Capstone Course

+- △ Field of Study curriculum course

-Vocational Nursing Certificate (CERT2) (CIP 59.3901.)
+Vocational Nursing Certificate (CERT2) (CIP 51.3901.)